Roasted Spatchcock Chicken

 overhead photo of roasted spatchcock chicken, brussel sprouts, and radishes in a black cast iron skillet

-I’m using my oven more lately and bidding a sad farewell to my grill until next summer because from hereon it’s definitely looking a lot more like roast chicken weather than grilled shrimp kabobs, you know?
-And, when it comes to roast chicken, this spatchcock chicken recipe is one of my favorites!
+I’ve been using my oven more lately and bidding a sad farewell to my grill until next summer because from here, it’s definitely looking a lot more like roasting a beer can chicken weather than making grilled shrimp kabobs and kebapi, you know?

 What Is Spatchcock Chicken?